Bonelab/bonelab-website/about/index.md

 Graduate students in the Bone Imaging Lab have undergraduate degrees in engineering (all types), kinesiology, or other science degrees.
 They typically enter the
-<a href="https://schulich.ucalgary.ca/biomedical/programs/graduate" target="_blank">Biomedical Engineering Graduate Program</a> program,
+<a href="https://schulich.ucalgary.ca/biomedical/programs/graduate" target="_blank">Biomedical Engineering Graduate Program</a>,
 but sometimes also the <a href="https://kinesiology.ucalgary.ca/current-students/graduates/doctor-philosophy" target="_blank">Faculty of Kinesiology</a>
 and other departments at the <a href="https://schulich.ucalgary.ca" target="_blank">Schulich School of Engineering</a>.